larswagoner/larswagonercomcode/README.md

 To do:
  - Thesis post and stuff about algebraic ai
+ - period 3.3 project about approximations of lorenz

   1. Make modifications and run hugo server
   2. Add Commit Push changes in lwcomcode/lwcom/public